 Although skateboarding and in-line skating were once considered extreme sports, they are now both very common activities for children.
-Skateboarding and in-line skating involve street skating (using public areas such as sidewalks, steps, handrails, and curbs) or skate parks designed specifically for these sports.
+Skateboarding and in-line skating involve street skating (using public areas such as sidewalks, steps, handrails and curbs) or skate parks designed specifically for these sports.

 With the growing popularity of skateboarding and in-line skating comes a greater number of injuries.
-However, the risk of injury can be reduced with taking lessons, using safety gear including helmets, and following the rules of the road.
+However, the risk of injury can be reduced by taking lessons, using safety gear including helmets, and following the rules of the road.

 Read on for important information about types of skateboards and skates and how to prevent injuries.
 Also included is an overview of common skateboarding and in-line skating injuries.

 Skateboards are a deck or board with 2 sets of wheels attached to the deck by trucks.
 There are several different types of boards, ranging from long boards to smaller vert or street boards.

 Caster boards are 2 decks or boards connected by a beam with a spring in the middle and one wheel attached to each deck by a truck.
 Rotating the boards back and forth propels the board.

 In-line skates, often called roller blades, are roller skates with the wheels in a line as opposed to side by side.
 This allows for faster speeds and sharper turns.
 In-line skates can be used for hockey, freestyle skating, racing, fitness training, recreation, aggressive skating, and cross-training for sports such as skiing.
 There are different skates for each of these uses.
 (Note: Heelies should be considered skates and not shoes.)

 Scooters are a combination of skateboards with a single wheel at the front and back of the board and a handle connected to the front wheel for steering.